-If you think a decision made by the National Disability Insurance Agency (NDIA) about you is wrong, you can submit an application for internal review of a decision.
-Any person directly affected by a decision of the NDIA can request such a review.
+If you think a decision made by the National Disability Insurance Agency (NDIA) about you is wrong, you can apply for an internal review of a decision.
+Any person directly affected by a decision of the NDIA, such as an applicant, participant, or plan nominee can request such a review.

 What can I do if I feel a decision made by the NDIA is wrong?

 Any person that is directly affected by a decision of the NDIA can submit an application for an Internal Review of a decision.
 There is a list of reviewable decisions in the NDIS legislation.
 Decisions such as being accepted as a participant of the NDIS or the level of support deemed reasonable and necessary are reviewable.

 How does the internal review process work?

 When you are told about an NDIA decision, you should be informed by letter how to request an internal review.
 A request for internal review of a decision must be made within three months of receiving notice of the decision from the NDIA.

 The NDIA staff member who works on the internal review will not have been involved in the earlier decision.
 They may want to talk to you directly as part of this process.
 This person will decide whether to confirm, vary or set aside and substitute the original decision.

 What if you are still unhappy after the internal review of the decision?

 If you are still not happy after the internal review of the decision, you can apply for a review by the AAT, a tribunal that exists outside the NDIA.